Edluel/Advice-Generator/README.md

 <img src="assets/images/screenshots/3-change-arrow.png" width="30%" height="30%">

-## <a id="how-to-use">How to Use</a>
+## <a id="how-to-use">How to use it</a>

 1. Clone or download the repository
 2. Open the index.html file in your preferred browser
 3. Explore the different features and experiment with the code to improve your front-end skills

-## <a id="contributing">Contributing</a>
+## <a id="contributing">Contribute</a>

 Feel free to submit pull requests or issues if you have suggestions for improvements.
-This is a practice project and ani feedback is welcome.
+This is a practice project and any feedback is welcome.

 ## <a id="license">License</a>

-This projecti is lencensed under MIT License.
+This project is lincensed under the MIT license.